 Business Immigrants invariably ask this question, assuming that there is a minimum investment to qualify for Canada Immigration.
 In many cases, however, there are no specified minimums.

-Free Trade Agreements like NAFTA, for example, are meant to facilitate Trade and Investment between the member countries.
-In the Immigration Canada guidelines, they acknowledge that there is no minimum Investment required for a NAFTA Investor Work Permit, though it must be “substantial”.
+Free Trade Agreements like the Canada-US-Mexico Agreement (formerly NAFTA) for example, are meant to facilitate Trade and Investment between the member countries.
+In the Immigration Canada guidelines, they acknowledge that there is no minimum Investment required for a CUSMA Investor Work Permit, though it must be “substantial”.
 Generally, the business must:

 - Be operating, and generating revenues;